 Our Top 10 Fall Activities for Families at the

 This two-month Fall celebration encompasses All Things Fall!
 As the air turns crisp and the leaves begin to change color, there’s no better place to connect with nature and enjoy the beauty of autumn than the Huntsville Botanical Garden during Festifall.
 Be sure to visit September 2 – October 31, 2023.

 2. Legendary Scarecrows

 With a picturesque Pumpkin Patch, nothing says family fun like the ever-popular Scarecrow Trail at HBG!
-This year’s scarecrows are nature-themed, and as always, the scarecrows are created by local community members.
-Amp up the spooky fun for older kids with a Scarecrow Trail Night Hikes September 16 & 30 and October 7 & 14.
+The scarecrows are wacky, whimsical, and wondrous, and as always, created by local community members.

 3. Family Campouts

 Ready to take your little ones camping but not sure how they’ll do?
 HBG has some wonderful Family Campouts planned where you can tent camp inside the Garden in a safe, enclosed (and fun!) environment!
-Mark your calendars for September 9th and October 21st – just be sure to reserve your spot online in advance.
+Mark your calendars for October 13 – just be sure to reserve your spot online in advance.

 5. So Many Photo Opportunities!